What’s Your Plan When the Stock Market Crashes?

 Sooner or later stocks will stop falling — even in a crash.
 This will happen because they reach bargain prices — prices at which it will no longer make sense to stay out of the market.
 You’ll want to be prepared for that shift well in advance of when it happens.

 The best way to do that is to have a large pile of cash available.
 Start building up that pile right now — it’s one of the most positive action steps you can take as a strategic reaction to a potential market crash.
+You can put your money in a high-yield savings account, or in a certificate of deposit offered by banks.

 Organize Finances Outside Your Portfolio